tcsenpai/g1/README.md

 ## Work in progress

-- [ ] Add more providers
-- [ ] Possibly use LiteLLM instead of defining each provider
+- [ ] Further LiteLLM testing with remote providers
 - [ ] Create a better way to add new providers for developers

 ## Example